 Also referred to as chronic hives, chronic urticaria is diagnosed when a case of hives lasts more than six weeks or recurs frequently.
 Hives are patches of itchy red or white bumps or welts that appear on the skin.
 Although the exact cause of chronic urticaria often remains unknown, it is occasionally caused by an allergic reaction to foods or food additives.
 In this case, a chronic urticaria diet can help relieve the severity or frequency of the condition.

-If you haven’t been able to pinpoint the exact cause of your chronic urticaria, you might need to begin an elimination diet.
-To begin an elimination diet, remove all potential food allergens from your diet.
+If you haven’t been able to pinpoint the exact cause of your chronic urticaria, you might need to begin an elimination diet 1.
+To begin an elimination diet, remove all potential food allergens from your diet 1.
 Then, reintroduce foods -- one at a time -- about every five days.
 Throughout the process, keep a food journal to log the types and amounts of foods you eat, along with any symptoms you experience.
 Since you are introducing foods one at a time, you should be able to identify any that trigger your chronic urticaria symptoms.
 Your physician can help you determine which foods you should eliminate.
 Typical food groups eliminated from the diet include:

 - Minerva Studio/iStock/Getty Images